top of page

 Unrecognized Losses in the Brokerage Statement

 When losses are not recognized as "Realized Losses", this creates a vulnerability that can be exploited to conceal theft by overstating the profits in the account.
-In tandem with other contrivances such as the inaccurate transaction date issue (which caused positions to go unreported), the assets can be concealed and removed in a clandestine fashion by sophisticated fraudsters.

 In this section, we'll see that: